Marjorie Barretto

-Marjorie Bernardine Castelo Barretto (/tl/; born 19 May 1974) is a Filipino former actress and politician.
+Marjorie Bernadine Castelo Barretto (/tl/; born 19 May 1974) is a Filipino former actress and politician.
 She also served as the city councilor of second district of Caloocan from 2007 to 2013; she ran for the same position in 2025 but lost.
 Her sisters, Claudine and Gretchen Barretto, and her daughter Julia are also actresses.

 Education

 Barretto completed her Bachelor's degree in Communication Arts from the Philippine Women’s University in 2025.

 Personal life

-Barretto has 5 children: Dani Barretto with actor Kier Legaspi, three children including actress Julia with ex-husband and actor-politician Dennis Padilla, and Erich with former Caloocan Mayor Enrico Echiverri.
-In 2019, Dani Barretto married Xavi Panlilio with child Millie.
-In June 2024, Dani and Xavi confirmed their second child would be a boy, "To our Millie girl and our son, I’m yours forever."
+Barretto has 5 children: Dani with actor Kier Legaspi; three children including actress Julia with ex-husband and actor-politician Dennis Padilla; and Erich with former Caloocan Mayor Enrico Echiverri.
+In 2019, Dani Barretto married Xavi Panlilio and gave birth to child Millie.
+In June 2024, Dani and Xavi confirmed their second child would be a boy, writing: "To our Millie girl and our son, I’m yours forever."

 In November 1997, Barretto married Dennis Padilla, few months after their first child Julia was born.
-The former couple relationship began to deteriorate due to a year and a half of growing differences and they separated in 2007.
-In the same year, Barretto filed for annulment and their marriage was declared null and void in 2009 due to Padilla prior marriage in 1994.
+The former couple's relationship began to deteriorate due to a year and a half of growing differences and they separated in 2007.
+In the same year, Barretto filed for annulment.
+Their marriage was declared null and void in 2009 due to Padilla prior marriage in 1994.